 Overjoyed at the chance, I jumped to stand up and speak to this beautiful couple that I love and adore so much.
-My relationship with Tim is far from perfect but it is perfect in our own way that has worked for us over the last 20 years.
+My relationship with Tim is far from perfect but it is perfect in our own way since it has worked for us over the last 20 years.
 We continue to grow and learn with each passing year.
 Some years have been incredible, some so-so and some we’d rather not mention.
 Our advice may not be life altering but it comes from the heart.

 Below is the speech I gave during their ceremony on 8.21.21 that I am excited to share: